ksepehri/CarND-Vehicle-Detection/writeup.md

 I recorded the positions of positive detections in each frame of the video.
 From the positive detections I created a heatmap and then thresholded that map to identify vehicle positions.
 I then used `scipy.ndimage.measurements.label()` to identify individual blobs in the heatmap.
 I then assumed each blob corresponded to a vehicle.
 I constructed bounding boxes to cover the area of each blob detected.

 I then applied thresholding to the heatmap to remove false positives.
+I also used combining heat maps from the last 10 frames in order to get a better box fit and remove false positives.

 Here's an example result showing the heatmap from a series of frames of video, the result of `scipy.ndimage.measurements.label()` and the result of thresholding: